ajmalonly/jsreboot/README.md

 3. serve

-4. Open the folder of the project you would like to code.
+4. Open the folder of the project you would like to work on.

 Open index.html in your browser to view and interact with the project.